Project

 Loft Wedding

-An ex-commercial space of over 200 square metres with Prussian vaults is converted into a loft for a couple.
-The open, large-room character is preserved by keeping the ceiling clear.
-Coat storage, study, guest room and the separation between kitchen and dining appear as freestanding, sculptural insertions.
+A former commercial space of over 200 square metres with Prussian cap vaults becomes a loft for a couple.
+The large-room character is preserved by keeping the ceiling clear.
+Cloakroom, study, guest room and the zoning between kitchen and dining emerge as freestanding, sculptural built-ins.

 Bespoke light-fittings to light-up the ceiling

-‘The highlight is the cocoon — almost a thousand unique parts cut fully automatically so everything fits to the millimetre: that’s digital fabrication done right.’
+"The highlight is the cocoon — almost a thousand distinct parts cut fully automatically so that everything fits to the millimetre: that is how digital fabrication is done."

 View from the kitchen to the cocoon

 The starting point is a typical Berlin factory floor with exposed brickwork and steel beams.
-The aim was to retain the spatial generosity while creating clear residential zones.
+The aim was to preserve the spatial generosity while at the same time creating clear residential zones.

-Rather than full partition walls, freestanding built-ins structure the plan.
-Raw brick is paired with calm, precise geometries and restrained tones; the smooth kitchen frontage provides a crisp counterpoint.
-The Prussian vault ceiling remains fully visible and is lit with bespoke fittings.
-A continuous floor — the existing concrete screed, wet-ground on site to a terrazzo finish — ties all areas together.
+Rather than solid partition walls, solitary built-ins structure the layout.
+The raw brick meets calm, precise geometries and restrained tones; the smooth kitchen frontage strikes a matter-of-fact contrast.
+The Prussian cap vault remains fully visible and is staged with purpose-developed light fittings.
+A continuous floor — the existing concrete screed, wet-ground on site using a terrazzo process — ties all areas together.

-Openness is maintained; long sightlines run along the steel elements.
-The insertions zone the layout without interrupting the flow.
+The openness of the loft is retained; sightlines stretch along the length of the steel members.
+The built-ins zone the space without interrupting its flow.

-In the living area, the guest room sits as a timber volume — the ‘cocoon’.
+In the living area, the guest room sits as a timber volume — the "cocoon".
 Daylight enters via its own rooflight.
-The double-curved shell comprises 850 distinct components in structural timber.
-A custom script drove the automated cutting logic; installation followed the digital model for a precise, seamless fit.
+The double-curved capsule consists of 850 distinct components in structural solid timber.
+A purpose-programmed script controlled the automated cutting logic; the assembly follows the digital model for a precise fit.